dimi-fn/Various-Data-Science-Scripts/README.md

 # Various-Data-Science-Scripts

-**Purpose**: Practicing code along with some documentation of various programming concepts and foundations.
+**Purpose**:
+Creating a collection of coding scripts, notes, and mini-projects with reference to a series of Data Science, Web Development, programming concepts and foundations, and miscellaneous tech topics.
 This repository is actively maintained and developed.

 Contents
 =======================